Torre del Greco: 19th and early 20th century

 At the time of the French rule of Joachim Murat, Torre del Greco, with 18,000 inhabitants, was the third largest mainland city in the Kingdom of Naples after Naples and Foggia.

 Starting in the 16th century, wealthy families and even Italian nobility built elaborate summer palaces on the outskirts of the town.
 Among the most notable of these is the Palazzo Materazzo, renovated in the 1970s as a dance school, but later taken over by squatters after the 1980 Irpinia earthquake destroyed the homes of many of the poorer residents.
 In the 19th century, and continuing into the early 20th century, Torre del Greco was a popular summer resort for wealthy Italians.

 In its heyday Torre del Greco was renowned for its cafés and eateries, particularly the "Gran Caffè Palumbo", a large Art Nouveau café with an extensive outdoor pavilion known for its gelato, pastries, food and coffee.
 The comedian Totò was among those who made Torre del Greco their annual summer retreat.
 The reason for Torre del Greco's popularity as a resort town was its fine beaches and the rural setting of lush farmlands and vineyards, as well as its close proximity to Vesuvius.
 As the town nearest to the volcano, Torre del Greco was the main starting point for tourists wishing to scale the mountain.
 This was facilitated by the Vesuvius Funicular, which took tourists to the crater from the town.

 During World War II, the city was used as an ammunition depot by the German army, and consequently suffered heavy bombing by Allied forces.

 Geography

 Climate

 Torre del Greco experiences a Mediterranean climate (Köppen climate classification Csa).

+Demographics

 Economy

 The city is the headquarters of Banca di Credito Popolare di Torre del Greco.